 Honda Accord Safety

 Standard safety on the Accord LX includes a rearview camera.
 The EX trim adds the blind spot system known as Honda LaneWatch.
 The EX-L features an upgraded rearview camera with multiple angles.
-The range-topping Touring trim comes standard with the Honda Sensing package that is optional on the other trims and also has parking sensors in the front and rear.
+The range-topping Touring trim comes standard with the Honda Sensing package that is optional on the other trims.
+It also has parking sensors in the front and rear.

 The base trims come with a 2.4-liter 4-cylinder engine generating 185 horsepower and a torque of 181 pound-feet on most trims.
 The Sport increases this to 189 horses and 182 pound-feet.
 The EX-L V6 trim has the 278-horsepower, 252-pound-foot, 3.5-liter V6.

-Now that you have a better idea of the differences between the six trim levels of the Honda Accord, visit Garden State Honda in Clifton/Passaic, New Jersey.
+Now that you have a better idea of the differences between the six trim levels of the Honda Accord, visit us at Garden State Honda in Clifton/Passaic, New Jersey.
 Test-drive the pre-owned 2015 Honda Accord, or check out the latest model.
 Drive it around Clifton/Passaic, fill out the paperwork, and take your vehicle home today.